WetSuiteLeiden/command-line-tools/README.md

 # command-line-tools
-A disparate set of command line tools that have found some purepose over the span of this project.
+A disparate set of command line tools that have found some purpose over the span of this project.

+Some are debug tools.
+Some are specific projects.

 ## XML helpers